Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec12.md

 The essential matrix can be derived from $F$ using $RQ$ decomposition to obtain skew-symmetric and orthogonal matrices $[t]_\times$ and $R$.
 Now, traingulation can be used to locate $x$ in the 3D space.

+In unordered feature matching, the images to be compared are identified using vocabulary based retrieval methods to reduce the complexity from $\mathcal O(n^2)$ to $\log$ complexity.

 How is this matrix useful in removing outliers?